dongli/starman/README.md

 source <STARMAN_directory>/setup/bashrc
 ```

+Relogin.
 Then run setup command to kickoff:

 ```
 starman setup --install-root <where_you_want_to_put_installed_software> \